How To Share Data between the Docker Container and the Host

 Step 1 — Bindmounting a Volume

-The following command will create a directory call
+The following command will create a directory called

-nginxlogs in the home directory of the localhost user and bindmount it to
+nginxlogs in your current user's home directory and bindmount it to

 /var/log/nginx in the container:

 - docker run --name=nginx -d -v ~/nginxlogs:/var/log/nginx -p 5000:80 nginx

 Let's take a moment to examine this command in detail:

 --name=nginxnames the container so we can refer to it more easily.